vortex-logger/vortex-logger/docs/help.md

 ## Reopening log files

-In cases where a log rotation tool doesn't offer copy-truncate capabilities, or where using them is deemed inappropriate, `bingo.destination` can reopen file paths after a file has been moved away.
+In cases where a log rotation tool doesn't offer copy-truncate capabilities, or where using them is deemed inappropriate, `zenlog.destination` can reopen file paths after a file has been moved away.

 One way to use this is to set up a `SIGUSR2` or `SIGHUP` signal handler that